openshift/open-service-broker-sdk/README.md

 ## Purpose

 This is intended as a starting point for new broker implementations that will run inside a kubernetes cluster.
+The intent is for broker implementers to fork this repository and fill in their own broker specific logic/resource definitions into the skeleton that is provided.

-## Getting started
+## Running the example

 $ make images
 $ start up an openshift/kube cluster